Attachment of Benefits or Deduction of Benefits

 - payslips or bank statements – if there’s been an error in your earnings (ask your employer for payslips if you don’t have them)

 - childcare bills – if they have your childcare costs wrong

 If you still disagree with the attachment of benefits

-If the DWP give you an explanation and you still disagree with the decision, you can challenge it – this is known as a mandatory reconsideration.
+If the DWP gives you an explanation and you disagree with the decision, you can challenge it – this is a mandatory reconsideration.

 Can a debt solution stop an attachment of benefit?